Subscribe Today & Receive 15% Off

 3. Growing Conditions

 How Lion's mane medicinal mushrooms are grown can impact their taste.
 Factors such as temperature, humidity, and light exposure can all influence the flavor of the mushrooms.
 For example, a fresh Lion's mane mushroom grown in cooler temperatures tend to have a more intense flavor than those grown in warmer conditions.
-Of course, to control the growing conditions, you can always grow your own Lion's mane mushrooms at home.
+But, of course, to control the growing conditions, you can always grow your own Lion's mane mushrooms at home.

 Read More: Learn how to grow high-quality Lion's mane mushrooms.